gasduster99/sppComp/try1/try1_2.md

 the observed species compositions from the data in Figure($Interval Plot$).
 For brevity we only consider the most prevalent six species in this example (CLPR, BCAC, WDOW, BLGL, ARRA, BANK).
-Additionally, the MSE, DIC, WAIC, and Bayesian marginal likelyhood model probabilities are computed for each model as measures of model fit as seen in Table($likelihood table$).
+Additionally, the MSE, DIC, WAIC, and Bayesian marginal likelihood model probabilities are computed for each model as measures of model fit as seen in Table($likelihood table$).

 Table($likelihood table$) show a clear preference for the overdispersed models, with the most